 Do you need help with editing your files for accessibility?
 Click here.

 One part is a focus on enhancing the campus community's knowledge of Universal Design and Accessibility as it relates to technology-enhanced classes and our academic spaces (digitally).
-In that vein, we developed a new, exciting workshop called Integration of Accessible Assignments & Activities into your Online, Hybrid, and Flex Classes.
-This course is currently offered by our OL Director (Sherri Restauri), who is leading the Digital Accessibility and UD initiative within the technology-enhanced course space.
+In that vein, we developed a new, exciting workshop called This course is currently offered by our OL Director (Sherri Restauri), who is leading the Digital Accessibility and UD initiative within the technology-enhanced course space.
 Please visit our Digital Accessibility Libguide for upcoming workshops.

 Closed Captioning & Automatic Captions

-Beginning January 2020, ASR (Automatic Speech Recogition) has been enabled campus wide for all multimedia captured using Echo360.
+Beginning January 2020, ASR (Automatic Speech Recognition) has been enabled campus wide for all multimedia captured using Echo360.
 To ensure accuracy, please continue to submit captioning requests and videos.
 We will edit for accuracy.
-All captions are auto-generated by Echo360.
+All captions are auto generated by Echo360.